Data Taggants: Dataset Ownership Verification via Harmless Targeted Data Poisoning: Data Taggants

+So that an optimization step on the data taggants also improves the model's loss on the keys.
 In reality, Alice does not know in advance Bob's training algorithm.
-There may also be multiple Bobs using different training recipes.
+There may also be multiple ``Bobs'' using different model architecture or training recipes.
+Alice thus cannot anticipate which architecture or training recipe to use to craft data taggants.
 Our approach involves a model and a set of data augmentation that Alice uses as a surrogate to Bob's training pipeline.
-We later study, in our experiments, the robustness of our approach to variations in Alice and Bob's models and data augmentations.
+We later study, in our experiments, the robustness of our approach when Alice and Bob use different model architectures or sets of data augmentations.